Red telephone kiosks in Oxford

 There are thirteen public red telephone kiosks in central Oxford (although the one in Pembroke Street no longer has a functioning telephone).
 All except the one at Carfax are K6 square kiosks with domed roofs, designed by Sir Giles Gilbert Scott in 1935 and introduced as part of the Jubilee celebrations.
 They were made of cast iron by various contractors, and have unperforated crowns to the top panels and margin glazing to the windows and door.

 The four kiosks shown below are Grade II listed.
-The first three, which were listed in 1987/8, were not replaced when BT brought in its new-style telephone boxes in the 1980s, and so have never been removed from their original site; the fourth, which was listed in 2009, was one of four donated to the city by Nicholas Medley in 1994, and is Scott’s earlier K2 design of 1924, a type not previously seen in the city: it was listed in 2009.
+The first three, which were listed in 1987/8, were not replaced when BT brought in its new-style telephone boxes in the 1980s, and so have never been removed from their original site.
+The fourth was one of four donated to the city by Nicholas Medley in 1994, and is Scott’s earlier K2 design of 1924, a type not previously seen in the city: it was listed in 2009.

 The telephone kiosk in Pembroke Street (above, third from left) no longer has a functioning telephone.
 It is inscribed at the top with the word NONSENSE instead of TELEPHONE, and is part of the adjacent Story Museum.

 The K2 kiosk at Carfax (above right) was installed in a location where one originally stood and was bequeathed to the city in 1994 by Nicholas Medley of Butler Close, Oxford.
 It was listed in 2009 because “Giles Gilbert Scott's design has special interest for its artistry and functionality as well as its iconic status as a milestone of C20 industrial design”.
 English Heritage describe the design of the K2 box thus: “Cast iron and painted red, the kiosk is neo-classical in inspiration with Soanian segmental vaulted roofs and multi-pane glazing reminiscent of a Georgian sash window, the latter with reeded strip surrounds and classical paterae.
 It has a perforated crown, the symbol of the GPO, set within the upper faces of the canopy and placed above a glazed panel bearing the word ‘TELEPHONE’.”